 Can I Put A 2k Resistor On A 4219 Zone Expander?

-Yes, each zone that is used on the Honeywell 4219 zone expander must have a 2K-ohm end-of-line resistor connected across the end of its loop.
+Yes, each zone that is used on the Honeywell 4219 zone expander must have a 2K-ohm end-of-line resistor connected at the end of its loop.

 If EOLR option is selected, terminate each programmed zone with a 2K OHM end of line resistor.
 Each zone’s max loop resistance is 300 OHMS plus EOL.